catapultpgh/main/README.md

 ## For New Members (Installation)

 1. Get on the wireless network: Our wireless network is "catapultpgh" without quotes.
 Ask someone for the password.
-2. Request an invite for our internal google group [here][2]
+2. Join our google group [here][2]
-3. Wait to get excepted to google group
-4. [Group Calendar][3] - once you get on the email list, ask someone to get admin permissions to the calendar.
+3. [Group Calendar][3] - once you get on the email list, ask someone to get admin permissions to the calendar.
 Once you get admin permissions, you can reserve the conference room.
-5. Basic membership is donation based.
+4. Basic membership is donation based.
 You can donate through [gittip][5].
 We ask for a suggested donation of 9 dollars a day, but we don't keep track of individual member donations and we don't know who donates what, so feel free to do what you think is right.
-6. Someone is always in the space from 9:30 AM to 5:00 PM.
+5. Someone is always in the space from 9:30 AM to 5:00 PM.
 If you need/want a key, come talk to someone about it.

 ## Communication
 - inbox@catapultpgh.org